-Federal Subsidized Stafford Loan (formerly Guaranteed Student Loan): This need-based program enables students to borrow from a local lending institution, such as a bank or credit union.
+Federal Direct Subsidized Stafford Loan: This need-based program enables students to borrow a student loan.
 The loan is insured by the federal government, and the federal government pays the interest while the borrower is enrolled in school at least half-time, during a grace period, and during authorized periods of deferment.
 Interest will begin to accrue from the beginning of the repayment period.

-Federal Unsubsidized Stafford Loan: This is a non-need-based Stafford Loan.
+Federal Direct Unsubsidized Stafford Loan: This is a non-need-based Stafford Loan.
 The student is responsible for the interest during in-school and deferment periods.

-Federal PLUS Loans: This loan program enables parents with good credit histories to borrow for each child who is enrolled at least half-time and who is a dependent student.
+Federal Direct PLUS Loans: This loan program enables parents with good credit histories to borrow for each child who is enrolled at least half-time and who is a dependent student.
 There is no grace period for these loans.